ManageIQ/manageiq-vcloud-docs/README.md

 Command above will create file `./PREVIEW.pdf` that can be used as documentation preview.

-## Writing guides
+## Documentation guides
-When adding new sections to the documentation, we need to follow some guides in order to be as compatible with other CloudForms documentation as possible.
+When adding new sections to the documentation, we need to follow some guides in order to be as compatible with other documentation as possible.

 ### Menu navigation
 Menu navigation must be bolded and use `ITEM -> ITEM` syntax.